| Barry MacDonnell's

 Some format codes are single codes, which simply switch on the desired formatting at that point in the document, while others are paired codes where one code turns the formatting on and the other turns it off.

 In WordPerfect all documents are based on a template, a special file with a .WPT filename extension.
-The template itself is upstream from the document, and is used to create ("spawn") an unlimited number of duplicates of itself when you use File, New (or New from Project).
+With respect to formatting, the template is effectively upstream from the document, and it is used to create (or "spawn") an unlimited number of duplicates of itself when you use File, New (or New from Project).